Career HubResume

 3 key takeaways

-Below, you'll find a step-by-step guide filled with actionable resume tips to help you learn how to tailor your resume to a job description—fast.
-You’ll discover how to match keywords, optimize for ATS searches, and get closer to more interviews (without rewriting from scratch each time).
+Below, you'll find actionable resume tips for tailoring your resume to a job description—fast.
+You’ll discover how to match keywords, optimize for ATS searches, and use online resume builders to check your progress.

 What is a tailored resume?